collectivemedia/modelmatrix/README.md

     sbt assembly

-The cli fat jar will be placed in:
+The cli assembled jar will be placed in:
   - `modelmatrix/modelmatrix-cli/target/scala-2.10/model-matrix-cli.jar`

 #### Supported Commands